Security Considerations for Vault Curators

 Best Practices for Morpho Vault Curators

-- Initial Protection: Always make an initial deposit of at least 1e9 shares immediately after vault and market creation on behalf of the address
+- Initial Protection: Always make an initial deposit of at least 1e9 shares (or 1e12 shares for assets with less than 9 decimals) immediately after vault and market creation on behalf of the address

 0x000000000000000000000000000000000000dEaD.
 Ensure that all of the markets that the vault allocates to have this deposit as well. - Timelock: Implement a 3-day timelock to give enough time to review any new markets before adding them to the vault's allocation.